strata-org/jverify/docs/guide/src/supported_java_features.md

 - `interface`, but only without type parameters
 - `implements`, but only classes implementing interfaces
 - `extends`, but only interfaces extending interfaces
+- Lambda expressions, but only those that don't read variables from their enclosing scope

 # Supported Java standard library packages